 \subsection{Experimental Results}

 \paragraph{Q1.
-How good are LLMs at relation prediction?} To better understand LLMs' performance, we compare them against three baselines that use simple heuristics that have been shown to either impose strong bias in LLMs~\cite{lee-etal-2023-temporal} or have strong performance in TKG forecasting benchmarks~\cite{10.24963/ijcai.2024/444}.
-More specifically, given the historical context $\mathcal{H}$, we calculate 1) \textit{Frequency} as the relation with the most occurrences, 2) \textit{Recency} as the relation that comes last, and 3) \textit{Copy} as the last relation that appears with the same elements as the query. \autoref{tab:main} (Regular variation) presents our experimental results on nine different state-of-the-art non-thinking and thinking LLMs.
-Looking at the non-thinking category, only \texttt{gemma-3-12b-it} and \texttt{Qwen3-4B-Instruct-2507} relatively consistently beat the heuristics, showcasing critical improvements with size increases (\texttt{gemma-3-4b-it} vs. \texttt{gemma-3-12b-it}) and alignment improvements\footnote{Based on the release card, it seems that \texttt{Qwen3-*-2507} models have gone through an improved post-training phase (vs. \texttt{Qwen3-*} models) rather than a full pre-training phase.} (\texttt{Qwen3-8B (non-thinking)} vs. \texttt{Qwen3-4B-Instruct-2507}).
-Moreover, we see that with more rigorous filtering, which leads to more relevant facts being present in the history, LLMs tend to improve faster than the heuristics (\textit{i.e.,} increasing their lead margin or closing the performance gap), showcasing the potential gains of improving history retrievers, similar to the findings of~\citet{xia-etal-2024-chain}.
-In the thinking category, we observe more cases where the models beat the heuristics, along with similar observations on the filtering; however, we notice two surprising results: 1) \texttt{DeepSeek-R1-Distill-Qwen-7B} does not perform well at all, which could partially be explained by misformatting rates (see \autoref{app:parser}), and 2) \texttt{Qwen-3} models beat the significantly larger \texttt{gpt-oss} model by substantial margins in many cases, showcasing the power of smaller well-trained models.
-Moreover, we note a massive jump of \textbf{+6.0-7.6\%} from non-thinking to thinking variation of the \texttt{Qwen3} models, which highlights the effectiveness of test-time scaling for the relation prediction task on TKGs.
+How good are LLMs at relation prediction?} To better understand LLMs' performance, we compare them against three baselines that use simple heuristics that have been shown to either impose strong bias in LLMs~\citep{lee-etal-2023-temporal} or have strong performance in TKG forecasting benchmarks~\cite{10.24963/ijcai.2024/444}.
+More specifically, given the historical context $\mathcal{H}$, we calculate 1) \textit{Frequency} as the relation with the most occurrences, 2) \textit{Recency} as the relation that comes last, and 3) \textit{Copy} as the existence of a contextual sample with the same non-temporal elements as the test sample. \autoref{tab:main} (Regular variation) presents our experimental results on nine different state-of-the-art non-thinking and thinking LLMs.
+As is evident, LLMs are only able to beat the heuristics in very few scenarios, which showcases the difficulty of the task and potential for future improvements.
+Looking at the non-thinking category, \texttt{gemma-3-12b-it} and \texttt{Qwen3-4B-Instruct-2507} consistently beat their peers in their family, showcasing critical improvements with size increases (\texttt{gemma-3-4b-it} vs. \texttt{gemma-3-12b-it}) and alignment improvements\footnote{Based on the release card, it seems that \texttt{Qwen3-*-2507} models have gone through an improved post-training phase (vs. \texttt{Qwen3-*} models) rather than a full pre-training phase.} (\texttt{Qwen3-8B (non-thinking)} vs. \texttt{Qwen3-4B-Instruct-2507}).
+Moreover, we see that with entity filtering, which leads to more relevant facts being present in the history, all models tend to improve, showcasing the potential gains of improving history retrievers, similar to the findings of~\citet{xia-etal-2024-chain}.
+In the thinking category, we notice similar observations on the filtering; however, we notice two surprising results: 1) \texttt{DeepSeek-R1-Distill-Qwen-7B} does not perform well at all, which could partially be explained by misformatting rates (see \autoref{app:parser}), and 2) \texttt{Qwen-3} models beat the significantly larger \texttt{gpt-oss} model by substantial margins in many cases, showcasing the power of smaller well-trained models.
+Moreover, we note a massive jump of \textbf{+2.7-8.4\%} from non-thinking to thinking variation of the \texttt{Qwen3} models, which highlights the effectiveness of test-time scaling for the relation prediction task on TKGs.